 3. Bism (In the Name: Bi –> in/with – preposition, Ism (Alif-Seen-Meem) –> name, noun.
 This first word of Al Fatehah as well as of the Quran which has the peculiar spelling for absence of “alif” in the word is made up the first verse with 19 letters to be a proof of a miracle of 19).

 4. Allah (God, proper noun)

-B. Al-Hamdu Lillahi Rabbil- Aalameen (Praise be to God, Lord of the universe)
+B. Al-Hamdu Lillahi Rabbil- `Aalameen (All praise to God, Lord of the worlds)